jorzel/hashnode/clioms29o00050al4fn3m7n16.md

 2. Delegating to `ResourceDownloader` download registration attempt.

-3. Performing download of the resource (we skip the implementation of that stet to keep the example concise).
+3. Performing download of the resource (we skip the implementation of that step to keep the example concise).

 4. Storing `ResourceDownloader` refreshed data using `DownloaderRepository.Save` method.